Biggest Litter Issue: Polystyrene Foam

 Why is unencapsulated polystyrene foam used in docks difficult to recycle?

 - Thank you TOA.
-In 2019, TOA provided support to this effort, which falls under GBF's larger project - Divert and Capture: The fight to keep microplastics out of our water.
+In 2020 and 2021, TOA provided support to this effort, which falls under GBF's larger project - Divert and Capture: The fight to keep microplastics out of our water.

-GBF and the the Say No to dock committee just started talking to these municipalities, and they have have agreed to share educational materials.
+GBF and the the Say No to dock committee talked to GBT in 2019 and 2020, and they have have agreed to share educational materials.
 GBT shared an article about swapping out dock foam in its July 2019 newsletter.
-See page 6
+See page 6.
+Additionally, GBT has provided financial support to GBF for plastic mitigation efforts in 2021.

 - Share information with your friends and family about unencapsulated polystyrene, and encourage them to look and see what is making their dock float.
 If you want GBF to present to a group of 25 or more about this issue, please email firstname.lastname@example.org.